-- It is the responsibility of the staff to implement the school anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying. - The staff ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-Anti-bullying events and promotions throughout the year will highlight and support why this behaviour is wrong. - The Wellbeing lead and school counsellor ensures that all staff receive sufficient training to be equipped to deal with all incidents of bullying. - The whole school community sets the school climate of mutual support and praise for success to reduce the likelihood of bullying.
-When pupils feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour
+- All staff to be aware that children can abuse other children (referred to as child-on-child abuse).
+All staff should be clear as to the school's anti-bullying and safeguarding policy and the procedures regarding child-on-child abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it. - It is the responsibility of staff to report bullying concerns onto Guard. - It is the responsibility of the staff to implement the school anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying. - The staff ensures that all children know that bullying is unacceptable in this school.
+Antibullying events and promotions throughout the year will highlight and support why this behaviour is wrong. - The Wellbeing lead and School Counsellors ensure that all staff receive sufficient training to deal with all bullying incidents. - The whole school community sets the school climate of mutual support and praise for success to reduce the likelihood of bullying.
+When pupils feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.